GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Text

-The font used in this site is : Arial, Helvetica, sans-serif;
+The fonts used in this site are Arial, Helvetica, Sans-serif;
 The font is similar in style to the fonts used in the console images and so ties in nicely with this image.
 It gives the site a cohesive look.
 I believe a busier looking font would detract from the game and design of the pages.